 Studied: Level 3 Business Administration, BA Hons Leadership and Management/Chartered Manager Degree Apprenticeship Standard

-Progression: Assistant Directorate Manager at The Royal Wolverhampton NHS Trust
+Progression: Directorate Manager for Older People and Rehabilitation at The Royal Wolverhampton NHS Trust

 The Chartered Manager Degree Apprenticeship is the most recent step in Bal Lelli’s 10-year learning journey which has taken her from Level 3 to Level 6 studies.
 It is this degree which she says has been the making of her as manager to 80 staff across The Royal Wolverhampton NHS Trust’s patient services teams.

 “If I’d gone into this Assistant Directorate Manager role without studying the degree then things would have been a lot different for me professionally,” said Bal.
 “I would have been so overwhelmed by some of the challenges I faced that I might have changed my mind about the role and taken sick leave; something I’ve never done during my 21 years with the NHS.

 “With the help of the degree, I’ve managed pressurised situations, purely because I’ve been equipped to deal with them; including making to-do lists, self-reflecting at the end each working day and encouraging my team to feel empowered within their roles.”

 She continued: “Learning about different leadership styles and when to use particular ones, such as being autocratic or transactional has benefited me too.”